Zero Waste Skin Care: 13 Best Brands Against Plastic

 They oversee their entire supply chain.
 Which means every product you buy from Etee’s will come totally plastic-free.

 The only exception are their mask filters due to regulations.
-But there is another good story here too, because each time you buy a face mask they’ll donate one to those who can’t afford them.
+But there is another good story here too, because each time you buy a sustainable face mask they’ll donate one to those who can’t afford them.

 In addition to their donations, they’re also working on putting together a program for marginalized communities.
 We love it when brands make philanthropy part of their culture.